 Icelandic nature boasts a series of never-ending wonders that simply can’t be missed!
 Silfra is located in a UNESCO World Heritage Site and more than merits its spot as one of the top dive locations in the world.

 Silfra’s unique natural history, incredible location in Thingvellir, and unbelievable electric-blue waters make it the best snorkeling location in the world.

 Where else can you swim between continents and see the epic landscape created by two moving tectonic plates?
 Combine that with the chance to explore ancient lava tube caves formed thousands of years ago by volcanic eruptions.
 Now you have a life-changing tour that guarantees an amazing experience!

 Your tour will begin when you’re picked up from your selected location in Reykjavik.
 The volcanic landscape of Iceland is rich in lava tube caves that have formed as a result of eruptions over the millennia.
-We start out at one of the caves in the Reykjavik area.
+We start out at Raufarholshellir volcanic cave just a short drive from Reykjavik.

 The ancient lava flows have created incredible formations and unique patterns in the rock.
 In winter, you can also see the glistening naturally-formed ice sculptures that contrast with the dark stalagmites, stalactites, and other formations.

 The 1360-m (4500-ft) long Raufarholshellir is Iceland's third-largest lava tube.